melinda-hl-lim/Launch-School/js-230_dom_async/3_http_requests_from_js.md

 - `responseText`: raw text of the response body
   - default value: `null`

-- `response`: parsed content of response -- not meaninful usually
+- `response`: parsed content of response -- not meaningful usually
   - default value: `null`

 *Note the difference between `responseText` and `response`.* This is important for sending and receiving JSON data.